That was the question I asked myself one winter evening, while sitting on my bed with my head resting in my palms.

 The funny thing is that we try to spend most our life avoiding confusion and uncertainty.

-However, if you think back to a moment where you had a breakthrough; where suddenly everything made sense, you may become aware of the fact that just before that breakthrough, there was confusion.
+However, if you think back to a breakthrough moment where suddenly everything made sense, you may become aware of the fact that just before that breakthrough, there was confusion.

 Whenever you’re learning something new, which you are doing almost all the time, you will be feeling slightly confused.
 You may even feel fear.